 All students receive inclusive quality first teaching which may include the provision of differentiated classwork.
 Some students at this level may be on a monitoring list- their progress being carefully tracked and reviewed.

 Continued or increased concern may lead to students receiving additional time-limited and targeted interventions to accelerate their progress to age-related expectations.
 These interventions may include group or one to one teaching.
 The Inclusion department and teachers will work collaboratively to plan and assess the impact of the support and interventions.
 In addition, advice from outside agencies may be sought.

 Level 3: High Need

-Where a student continues to make less than expected progress, despite interventions, they then receive highly personalised interventions to accelerate their progress and able them to achieve their potential; where appropriate this is supported by external agencies.
+Where a student continues to make less than expected progress, despite interventions, they then receive highly personalised interventions to accelerate their progress and enable them to achieve their potential; where appropriate this is supported by external agencies.
 The inclusion department and teachers will work with external agencies to identify and implement targeted support using effective teaching strategies and appropriate equipment.
-If support is not impacting on the student’s progress and this is still of significant concern, the school, after consultation with parents and other professionals, will request an Education, Health and Care Needs Assessment from the Local Authority.
+If support is not impacting on the student’s progress and this is still of significant concern, the school, after consultation with parents and other professionals, may request an Education, Health and Care Needs Assessment from the Local Authority.
 Parents can also request an EHC Needs Assessment.